kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson3_Understanding_Predicate_Logic.md

     CASE
         WHEN d.DepartmentName = 'Sales' AND BaseSalary > 80000 THEN 'Top Sales Performer'
         WHEN d.DepartmentName = 'Engineering' AND DATEDIFF(YEAR, HireDate, GETDATE()) > 5 THEN 'Senior IT Professional'
-        WHEN Age < 25 AND Department = 'Marketing' THEN 'Young Marketing Talent' ELSE 'Standard Employee'
+        WHEN Age < 25 AND d.DepartmentName = 'Marketing' THEN 'Young Marketing Talent'
+        ELSE 'Standard Employee'
     END AS EmployeeType
-FROM Employees;
+FROM Employees e;
 ```

 #### 2. Advanced Pattern Matching